aframevr/aframe-presentation-kit/content.md

 </div>

 <!-- NOTES -->
+WebVR is...virtual reality in the browser, powered by the Internet

+Open:
+- Anyone can publish
-- Anyone can publish, open source, open standards
+- Open source culture with open standards

+Connected:
-- Traverse from world to world, not siloed experiences
+- Traverse worlds

+Instant:
+- Click a link on Twitter or Weibo, immediate VR experiences
+- No installs
+- Imagine for long tail experiences: shopping & personal spaces
-- Click a link, immediately get into an experience, easily sharable via links, great for long tail bite-sized experiences
+- Great for long tail bite-sized experiences

+Transition:
+- Web has advantages that make it the best platform for the people
-- Can't wait for the platform to bake and crystallize for years before Web gets involved
+- Need to act to make it reality, can't wait for VR to bake and crystallize
+- Get involved

 ---

 <img class="stretch" data-src="media/img/webvr.png">

-Standard browser APIs that enable WebGL rendering to headsets and access to VR sensors https://w3c.github.io/webvr/
+Browser APIs that enable WebGL rendering to headsets and access to VR sensors

+https://w3c.github.io/webvr/

 <!-- NOTES -->
+API:
+- Optimized rendering path to headsets
+- Access position and rotation (pose) data

+History:
+- Initial WebVR API by Mozilla
 - Working W3C community group
-- Initial WebVR API by Mozilla (Vlad V.)
-- Mozilla, Google, Samsung, Microsoft, community currently drafting WebVR 1.0 API
+- Mozilla, Google, Samsung, Microsoft, community currently iterating WebVR 1.0 API

-- Optimized rendering path to headsets, 90fps+
-- Access position and rotation (pose) data
+Not just a specification, it's implemented...

 ---